maniospas/Blombly/docs/index.md

 ## About

 Blombly is opinionated on several characteristics that set it appart from other languages.
 These change slightly how code is written compared to most other languages.
-The next tip summarizes the effect of various Blombly features on reasoning about your code:
+The next tip summarizes the cummulative effect of various features on reasoning about your code:

 !!! tip
     You can reason about struct state only while its methods run;
-    consider all non-final data and called methods to be correct but volatile.
+    consider all non-final data and called methods of other structs to be volatile.

 In detail, closure (visible symbols) comprises the final values of the scope